chihebabid/mc-sog/README.md

      * pc : using pthread library and applying canonization on nodes
      * l : using lace framework
      * lc : using lace framework and applying canonization on nodes
-     * otf : perform modelchecking on the fly using laceframework
+     * otfL : perform modelchecking on the fly using laceframework
+     * otfP : perform modelchecking on the fly using pthread
 arg2: specifies the number of threads/workers to be created
 arg3: specifies the net to build its SOG
 arg4: specifies the LTL formula file